hainm/test-docker/README.md

     # build full ambertools
     export AMBER_BUILD_TASK=ambertools
     conda build recipe --py 2.7

+    # output tar files will be in
+    # conda build --output recipe
     ```

  - How continuous integration services are being used?